 The theory behind cross-training is that you have a primary endurance activity you want to get better at and have a certain weakness when performing it.
-This supposedly can only be addressed if you pick up another activity where you don’t exhibit that weakness.
+Cross-training theory supposes you can address it if you pick up an activity where you don't have that weakness.

-For example, you are a long-distance runner and if you want to get better at running, you are told you should pick up cycling.
-The cycling is said to alleviate your running weakness and your running will be better.
+For example: you are a long-distance runner and if you want to get better at running.
+Your coach tells you to pick up cycling.
+The cycling, he says, will alleviate your running weakness and your running will be better.

-Already in 1994, Dr. Hirofumi Tanaka from the University of Austin, Texas did a meta-analysis of studies looking at the supposed beneficial effect and found that when it comes to performance in endurance activities, cross-training’s effects at best don’t exceed those of sport-specific training.
+Already in 1994 Dr. Hirofumi Tanaka from the University of Austin, Texas, did a meta-analysis of studies looking at the supposed beneficial effect.
+He found that when it comes to performance in endurance activities, cross-training's effects at best don't exceed those of sport-specific training.

-Interestingly, things look different when the primary (endurance) sport is combined with resistance training: Dr. Tanaka also did an analysis of studies that compared performance in running, biking and swimming when athletes coupled it with weightlifting.
-Running and biking both benefitted, while swimming did not, the reason probably being that swimmers would need to perform resistance acitivities in water, mimicking their general movements there.
+Dr. Tanaka also did an analysis of runners, cyclists and swimmers who coupled their sport with weightlifting.
+Running and biking both benefitted, while swimming did not.
+The reason may be that swimmers would need to perform resistance training in water, mimicking their movements there.

-The reason why weightlifting would improve performance in the other two is still not known.
-Weightlifting probably trains supporting muscle fibers in the legs and that allows runners or cyclists to use them as backups when the main muscles get tired.
+But's that just a guess.
+Nobody knows why weightlifting improves performance in the other two.
+It could be that weightlifting trains supporting muscles in the legs and runners and cyclists can use them as backups when their main muscles tire.

-If you aren’t into competitive sports, you are well-advised to follow the recommendations from the American Orthopedic Society for Sports Medicine and the American College of Sports Medicine: do cross-training.
+If you aren't into competitive sports, follow the recommendations of the American Orthopedic Society for Sports Medicine and the American College of Sports Medicine: do cross-training.
 It will offer you the best overall fitness possible, while avoiding boredom and getting injuries from doing specific movements for too long and too often.

 Picture courtesy of Mike Baird.